-Winners may also use vouchers at approved organizations and/or facilities (e.g., fabrication, prototyping, manufacturing) provided that such organizations are on the approved list on the American-Made Challenges website.
-Any interested organization can apply to be added to the list of approved organizations at https://americanmadechallenges.org/connect.html.
-Details on how applications will be reviewed and approved are discussed below.
+Winners may also use vouchers at organizations and/or facilities (e.g., fabrication, prototyping, manufacturing) that are on the approved list on the American-Made Challenges website.

-The DOE national labs, together with the approved organizations and facilities, are referred to as Voucher Service Providers (VSPs).
+The DOE national laboratories, together with the approved organizations and facilities, are referred to as Voucher Service Providers (VSPs).